 Not everyone has the same needs though.
 If your kid is physically strong and fast, and needs a lot of skill work, lessons will be the route we’d recommend.
 If your kid is a solid baseball or softball player but doesn’t hit, throw, or run fast enough, you should be focusing most of your energy on our small group strength work.

 The reality is most kids need improvement both on skill work and in the athleticism department, so they probably need a bit of both.
 But talk to one of our instructors, they will be able to help you on an individual level.

 My son trains at Ignite, does that help him obtain a spot on US Elite Baseball?

 The straightforward answer is no, but there are some shades of gray.
 In that if you’re training at Ignite and we know that you’re good enough to be on one of our teams because of what you display in training at Ignite, that will definitely help you make a team.
 But when it comes to overall team selection, we can’t play favorites when it comes to selecting of teams.

 The purpose of our travel teams are to prepare players for the next level of baseball, so if you were a middle school player we are preparing you for high school baseball.
 If you are a high school player we are preparing you for college baseball or higher.
 The reality is there’s only a certain number of kids that A, want to play college baseball, and B, have the ability to potentially do so.
 Many kids play travel baseball just to compete and have fun with their friends.
 There’s nothing wrong with that, but our program is for athletes that also want to strive to play baseball at the next level.

-Should I sign my kid up for group machine work?
+Should I sign my kid up for Hitting VS?

 When working with throwers/pitchers how do you set up the year to make sure kids stay away from overuse injuries.